 Day 12: Trek to Til 4,000mA 6 hours trek.

-Stones build houses at Til village blends with the surrounding environment where some areas are much greener.
+Stones build houses at Til village blend with the surrounding environment where some areas are much greener.
 The village is surrounded by birch and willow trees with terraced barley fields with views of snow-capped mountains.

 Til is an authentic Tibetan village like all villages around Limi Valley, where you can observe villagers in original Tibetan costumes.